 Francia said that they themselves are planning to grow more ube so that they can start their own value-adding initiatives, focusing on the production of ube chips.

 Francia’s interview on “Agri Asenso” was aired on DZRH last April 22, 2023.
-Visit https://fb.watch/k5DjsOiozC/ for the full episode.
+The full episode is available on https://fb.watch/k5DjsOiozC/.